masto/chatwithsysop.com/blog/2025-03-15-vips/index.md

 }
 ```

 There, in the second to last line. `g_setenv(env_name, prefix, TRUE)`.
-How dare
+You
-you.
-Yes, for some reason, this function doesn't just return the "guessed"
+monster.
+Yes, this function doesn't just return the "guessed" prefix, it "as a
-prefix, it "as a side effect, sets the environment variable" (per a comment
+side effect, sets the environment variable" (per a comment above this function).
-above this function).
-Digging a little deeper reveals that it sets it to a
+Digging a little deeper reveals that it sets it to a compiled-in value.
+This
-compiled-in value.
-This seems like a massive clue, but the missing link is still
+seems like a massive clue, but the missing link is still how it's possible for
-how it's possible for vips to modify the environment of a sibling.
+vips modifying its own environment to affect the future execution of a different
+process.

-Perhaps you've realized that I'm being deliberately misleading, because I wanted
+Perhaps you've realized that I'm engaging in some slight misdirection, because I
-you to be stuck on the same faulty thought process I was stuck on.
-It's _not_
+wanted you to be stuck on the same faulty thought process I was stuck on.
+It's
-possible to modify the environment of a sibling.
-Only parent environment
+_not_ possible to modify the environment of a future sibling process.
+Only
-variables are inherited.
-The way I thought computers work is indeed how they
+parent environment variables are inherited.
+I hadn't forgotten how computers
 work.
-The problem is that sometimes it turns out that the impossible thing is
+The problem is that sometimes it turns out the impossible thing is
-actually what's happening, and when that has bit you a few times, you don't
+actually what's happening, so when that has bitten you a few times, you don't
-always want to rule it out.
-But in this case, nothing impossible is happening.
+want to be too quick to discard those ideas.
+In this case, though, nothing
+impossible is happening.

 ## Ok already, the answer

-I was missing something in the logs, focusing on the bad runs.
-In the good,
+I was missing something in the logs by focusing on the bad runs.
+I glanced at
-first run, VIPSHOME is not set, and that's all I paid attention to.
-Here's a
+the `env` output for a good run, noted that `VIPSHOME` was not set, and turned
+my attention elsewhere.
+That turned out to be a mistake.
+Let's take a closer
-closer look at what shows up in the logs of a "good" run when I turn on
+look at what shows up in the logs of a "good" run when I turn on
-G_MESSAGES_DEBUG=VIPS, and the last clue I needed to jump up and do the "oh. no.
+`G_MESSAGES_DEBUG=VIPS`.
+This snippet contains the final clue I needed to jump
-oh geez. oh my god." thing when I actually noticed it.
+up and do the "oh. no. oh geez. oh my god." thing when I actually noticed it.

 ```text
 VIPS-INFO: 03:45:18.438: found /usr/lib/vips-modules-8.15